︎

 In 2019, I was at the Block Research Group, and created a digital framework to streamline the fabrication of a 1:1 mockup of the functionally-integrated, funicular floor in the NEST HiLo.
 In 2018, at Gramazio Kohler Research, and in collaboration with Autodesk, I trained reinforcement learning models to automate the robotic assembly of timber structures.

-Between 2014 and 2017, I worked at Bollinger + Grohmann, and was responsible for the structural analysis and geometric rationalization of art installations in Europe and in Australia.
+Between 2014 and 2017, I worked at Bollinger + Grohmann as a structural engineer.
+There, I was responsible for the m analysis and geometric rationalization of several art installations in Europe and in Australia.

 I hold a Master of Advanced Studies in Architecture and Digital Fabrication from the Swiss Federal Institute of Technology (ETH) Zurich and a Master of Arts from Princeton.